-The Animal Services Program with the City of Fayetteville, Arkansas, is a part of the City’s Community Resources Division and provides a variety of essential animal services to Fayetteville.
+Animal Services is a part of the City’s Community Resources Department and provides a variety of essential animal services to Fayetteville.

 Animal Services works to assure a community with a low rate of animal nuisance problems and a high rate of animals returned to their homes or natural environments or adopted to loving homes through our City Animal Shelter services.
-In 2019, we placed over 1,100 homeless pets in new homes and were able to reunited over 600 pets with their owners.
+In 2021, we placed over 800 homeless pets in new homes and were able to reunited almost 400 pets with their owners.

 For emergency services outside our normal operating hours, please call the Police Department at 479-587-3555.
 A dispatcher will take your information and an Animal Services Officer will return your call.
 We have an Animal Services Officer on call 24 hours a day, seven days a week, 365 days a year for emergency calls.